 R2/R1 = R12/R11, R3 = R7, R6 = R10, R4 = R5 = R8 = R9 R2/R1 = (2R6 + R4) / 2R3

 There is a service manual of this device on the Internet, so we can get exact values and see how it worked.
-According the parameters are: gain is 1.125, the output impedance of the driver is 480 Ohm, so 120 Ohm resistor is added to have the output impedance of 600 Ohm.
+According to the parameters are: the gain is 1.125, the output impedance of the driver is 480 Ohm, so 120 Ohm resistor is added to have the output impedance of 600 Ohm.